 Note that the maximum character length supported by Redshift is 65535 hence any field larger than that (e.g. text) will need to be truncated/ split across multiple columns.

-Step 2: Extracting data from Postgres to S3 buckets
+Step 2: Extracting data from PostgreSQL to S3 buckets

 The best way to load a large amount of data to Redshift table is to use a COPY command.
 Using COPY command, you can load data from various sources like Amazon S3, Amazon EMR, and Remote Host(SSH).
 The most commonly used source for COPY command is Amazon S3 as it offers the best performance by loading multiple data files in parallel.